riverswb/lightning-talks/botnets-iots.md

 ### Distributed Denial of Service (DDoS) attacks, the basics
 * If you want to take a network off the internet, the easiest way to do it is with a distributed denial of service attack.
-* There are different types of attacks, but basically it means sending so much data at the site that it's overwhelemed, and not available to legitimate users
+* There are different types of attacks, but basically it means sending so much data at the site that it's overwhelmed, and not available to legitimate users
 * There is an entire industry, with many technologies, devoted to DDoS defense.
 * Even with an arsenal of defense, it basically comes down to a matter of bandwidth:
   * If the attacker can send more data than the defender can absorb, the website goes down and the attacker wins.

 ## The Internet of Things (IoT)
 ### What the iota huh?
-* the internetworking of physical devices, vehicles, buildings, items that exchange data
+* the inter-networking of physical devices, vehicles, buildings, items that exchange data
   * items embedded with electronics, software, sensors, actuators, and network connectivity that enables these objects to collect and exchange data
 * The Global Standards Initiative on Internet of Things defined the IoT as "the infrastructure for the information society"
 * Estimated that the IoT will consist of almost 50 billion objects by 20202